shizheng-rlfresh/starter-hugo-academic-v2/content/authors/admin/_index.md

 highlight_name: true
 ---

+div {
+  text-align: justify;
+}

 I am currently working at IBM as a Team Lead in Data Science and AI.
 During my tenure (2013 – present) at IBM, I served different organizations as Operations Research Scientist, Scientist Developer, Data Scientist, and Machine Learning & Operations Research Team Lead.

 While working at IBM, I obtained Ph.D. degree from Dept. Industrial & Systems Engineering (2022), Lehigh University in the United States.
 My research interests are Deep Learning and Optimization Algorithms for Machine Learning.
 Prior to joining IBM, I earned Master’s Degree (M.S) in Industrial and Systems Engineering (2013) from Lehigh University in the United States.